felix029/room-chat/README.md

 # Simple room chat
 Really simple room chat using Node.js with the socket.io module and the client that goes with it.
+Any constructive comments or help is appreciated.

 ## Installation